fsharp/fsharp.github.io/_posts/2013-07-09-group-remit.md

 ## Hosting

-Facilitate the development of new F# development experiences through “hosting” F# (whether client-side as an API, server-side or other variations).
+The group aims to facilitate the development of new F# development experiences through “hosting” F# (whether client-side as an API, server-side or other variations).

 ## Incubation Space

-The group manage  and facilitate the [F# Community Incubation Space](http://github.com/fsprojects) as an incubation space for F# community projects.
+The group manages  and facilitates the [F# Community Incubation Space](http://github.com/fsprojects) as an incubation space for F# community projects.

 ## Documentation

-We commit to
+The group commits to

 - maintaining and regularly validating the “getting started” guides already available on fsharp.org